As first posted on feministbookclub.com

 The oppressive forces in power are trying now more than ever to silence those “dangerous narratives” while also promoting (and securing book deals for) their own dangerous narratives.

-As LeVar Burton said on his appearance on The View, “Read the books they’re banning.
+As LeVar Burton said during his appearance on The View, “Read the books they’re banning.
 That’s where the good stuff is.”

 Let’s read dangerously.